alanhaynes211/portsmith/README.md

 portsmith
 ```

-**Note:** For automatic startup at login (e.g., via launchd), use Option 1 if your key has a passphrase, as portsmith cannot prompt for the passphrases when running in the background.
+**Note:** For automatic startup at login, use Option 1 or Option 2.
+Option 3 requires manual setup after each reboot.

 ## 🔍 How It Works